wz30/socket-fuzzing/README.md

 ## ToDo list
 - [x] fuzzer tutorial
 - [x] run basic server and client example
-- [x] only fuzzing client codes, server is up
+- [ ] only fuzzing client codes, server is up
+    - [ ] no input
+- [ ] issue with simple fuzzer which just creates socket and always fail